 We are pleased to announce the resounding success of the first-ever QatarEnergy LNG Safety Day, a remarkable event organised by the HSE&Q Group as part of our unwavering commitment to maintaining an Incident and Injury Free workplace.
 Held over two days, this interactive exhibition showcased the safety achievements, initiatives, and programs within QatarEnergy LNG.
 The event attracted over 7,000 employees and contractors, including the Chief Executive Officer, Management Leadership Team, and shareholder representatives, who visited the event at QatarEnergy LNG North, South, NFXP, and offshore locations.
 Safety Day featured various attractions such as state-of-the-art Emergency Response fire truck demonstrations, safety-themed drama performances, tree-planting, award ceremonies, interactive information booths, children's artwork submissions, and quizzes and competitions.
 The positive feedback received from visitors, participants, and stakeholders has been overwhelming, and we invite everyone to share their thoughts and suggestions for future improvement.
-We extend our heartfelt gratitude to all those who contributed to the success of this event, and we look forward to QatarEnergy LNG Safety Day 2023, continuing our commitment to safety and celebrating our collective achievements.
+We extend our heartfelt gratitude to all those who contributed to the success of this event, and we look forward dependable sources of energy.